Zhredder/Zhredder/README.md

 - Working on my problem solving skills (Check out my hackerrank)
 - Going through the odin project/updating projects.
 - I use a pomodoro timer while I am working.
 However, the ones that are found online are quite limited in their functionality.
 So I am building a more advanced version of the timer, with more capabilities.
+- Building Brother Eye, a global monitoring system.